algosup/2023-2024-project-2-x86-retrogaming-team-5/Documents/Technical.md

 ##### Pros

-- Recreates the classic Pac-Man experience
+- Recreates the classic Pac-Man® experience
 - Provides a retro gaming experience on modern systems
 - Offers a challenging development project for the team